Email

 Good oral hygiene and regular dental care are the best ways to lower the risk of ONJ.
 Patients should inform their dentist of medications they are taking, particularly if they take anti-resorptive therapy.
 Dentists may consider using conservative invasive dental procedures on patients on antiresorptive therapy, such as root canal instead of extraction if the tooth can be saved.
 Full-mouth dental extractions or periodontal surgery should be avoided if possible.
 Patients with periodontal disease should consider non-surgical treatments before choosing surgery.
 If patients detect any mouth pain or problems, they should seek dental care right away.
 It is not necessary to stop bisphosphonate use before a dental procedure, but it may be best to delay starting the drug therapy until after a scheduled dental procedure.

-Updated February 2023 by Kanika Monga, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated June 2025 by Kiren Sahni, DO, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.